Bluejung/CASS/README.md

 4)  It is possible to store the edge similarity calculated by the algorithm.
 If the user wants to re-experiment by changing the parameters, it is possible to analyze faster by using the edge similarity calculated previously.

 # Usage
-There are two main ways of executing our algorithm.
+There are two ways of executing our algorithm.

 1) If you want to save intermediate result (edge similarity)